 Non-Resident Student Financial Obligations

 Non-resident student financial obligations vary based on the type of non-resident status.

 Graduating non-resident PhD students are subject to the facilities fee in the final term of enrollment.
 If a student in this category has already paid the active file fee for that final term, a fee adjustment will be made to ensure that total fees paid are equivalent to the facilities fee.
 Unlike other students subject to the facilities fee, these students will not be required to pay the Harvard University Student Health Fee.

 Additional Financial Obligations

-All students, with the exception of traveling scholars, those registered at another Harvard School, and those on an approved leave of absence, will be charged a $25 GSAS Student Council fee.
-This fee funds graduate student groups and organizations, supports student summer research and conference attendance and helps the GSAS Student Council advocate on behalf of students for concerns such as mentoring, teaching, health care, and housing.
-Students returning mid-year from leave, traveling scholar status, or study at another Harvard School will be assessed a fee of $12.50 for the spring term.
+All students, with the exception of those registered at another Harvard School and those on an approved leave of absence, will be charged a $25 Harvard Griffin GSAS Student Council fee.
+This fee funds Harvard Griffin GSAS student groups and organizations, supports student conference attendance and summer research, and helps the Harvard Griffin GSAS Student Council advocate on behalf of students for concerns such as mentoring, teaching, health care, and housing.
+Students returning mid-year from leave or study at another Harvard School will be assessed a fee of $12.50 for the spring term.

 *Students who have comparable coverage from another source may petition to waive SHIP.